weeeBox/mobile-system-design/README.md

 ### Offline and Opportunistic State
 ### Caching
 ### Quality Of Service
-To make your system more energy efficient you can introduce the Quality Of Service classes for your network operations:
+To make your system more energy efficient you can introduce the Quality Of Service classes for your network operations.
+The implementation is quite tricky but you can discuss it on a higher level:
-- Limit the number of concurrent network operations (4-10)
+- Limit the number of concurrent network operations (4-10).
-- Assign the Quality Of Service class to each of your network requests:
+- Assign a Quality Of Service class to each of your network requests:
   - **User-critical** - should be dispatched as fast as possible: fetching the next page of data for the Tweet Feed; requesting Tweet Details.
   - **UI-critical**: - should be dispatched after User-critical requests: fetching low-res thumb images for tweets on the Feed while scrolling.
 Cancelled if the user scrolls past the target tweet.
 May be delayed in case of fast scrolling.
   - **UI-non-critical**: should be dispatched after UI-critical requests: fetching high-res images for tweets on the Feed.
 Cancelled if the user scrolls past the target tweet.
 May be delayed in case of fast scrolling.